Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README-incremental.md

 1. Open your browser and navigate to `http://localhost:3000`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flows.
-1. Select the **Profile** button on the navigation bar.
-This will make a call to the Microsoft Graph API.
-1. Select the **HelloAPI** button on the navigation bar.
-This will make a call to your web API.
+1. Select the **Todolist** button on the navigation bar.
+This will make a call to the Todolist web API.

 ![Screenshot](./ReadmeFiles/screenshot.png)